DMLS Metal 3D Printing Overview

 Normal Resolution (X Line*) | 0.381mm (0.762mm for Aluminum) | 0.015 in.
 (0.030 in. for Aluminum) |

-For well-designed parts, tolerances of +0.003 in.
-(0.076mm) plus 0.1% of the nominal length are typically achievable.
-However, tolerances may vary depending on the part’s geometry.
+For well-designed parts, tolerances of ±0.003 in.
+(0.075mm) in the X/Y dimensions for the first inch, plus 0.1% of the nominal length (0.001mm/mm), are typically achievable.
+In the Z dimension, tolerances of ±0.006 in. for the first inch, plus 0.1% of the nominal length, can be expected.
+However, tolerances may vary based on part geometry.

 Finishing Option | Description |